Azaze7/Azaze7/README.md

 </div>

 ## 🧰 My CS Toolbox
 * I have learned to use many tools while on my CS Journey.
-Below are the tools, languages, IDEs and Operating Systems I am familiar with.
+Below are the tools, languages, IDEs, and Operating Systems I am familiar with.

 ***Operating Systems***